 Why are some women roaring their babies down and out in no time, and others unable to feel when to push, and need the level of guidance that it takes for a midwife to literally explain how to do it and where to feel it?

 Well simply put, the answer is YES there is another reason!
 It is called “failure to be patient”, “failure to wait”, or “failure to give a woman the chance to rest and recuperate before the amazing job of guiding her baby through her pelvis begins”.

 Some women just need TIME!

 Their bodies are smart, and they know more than we give them credit for.
-It’s a shame, that the practice of expecting a woman to go straight into the 2nd stage of labour immediately after the end of the 1st stage has become the norm.
+It’s a shame, that the practice of expecting a woman to go straight into the pushing phase of labour immediately after the end of the dilation phase has become the norm.
 Once full dilation has been established, the woman is encouraged to get on with the job of pushing out her baby, and is shown how to tuck in her chin, catch her breath and push, push, push in to her bottom.